-CBS Supplies is a transitional shared service and it is acknowledged that the sharing arrangements are only temporary pending a fundamental strategic
+CBS Supplies is a transitional shared service and it is acknowledged that the

 The strategic review will include:

 - Focus and clarification of the business drivers of the service including profitability and efficiency of existing service delivery. - Strategic fit with the structure, policies and objectives of the new councils. - Commercial potential, viability, competitiveness, potential for growth, opportunity to increase income. - Scope and pricing of the products provided compared to council requirements. - Issues relating to the physical location of the service, the requirement of CBS Supplies to relocate from the existing premises due to the building being the subject of a compulsory purchase order to accommodate the New Mersey Gateway.
 It should also be noted that the lease on the property expires in March 2011. - Capital investment requirements. - Alternatives to CBS Supplies.